 Update on Student Access Center COVID-19 Operations

-We will continue to serve students and faculty primarily through phone (785-532-6441), email (firstname.lastname@example.org), and Zoom.
-Our physical office is open from 8:00 am to 12:00 pm and 1:00 pm to 5:00 pm with limited capacity and visitors are asked to knock, ring the doorbell or call when they arrive.
-Please note that the situation is fluid and the latest updates are posted at Coronavirus Disease 2019 (COVID-19) Updates.
+We will continue to serve students and faculty remotely through phone (785-532-6441), email (email@example.com), and Zoom from November 30th until February 8th.
+Our remote office is open from 8:00 am to 5:00 pm Monday through Friday with the exception of University holidays.
+Please note that the the latest University updates are posted at Coronavirus Disease 2019 (COVID-19) Updates.

 Students New to SAC

 The first step in the accommodation process is to register with the office.
 If you have documentation to submit, you will be able to do so when you register.
 Once you are registered and we have supporting documentation, an access advisor will contact you via email to set up an intake appointment.
 During the appointment, you and the access advisor will discuss appropriate accommodations, the process of requesting letters of accommodations, how to schedule exams (for those with exam accommodations) through the online system, and other campus resources.

 Remember to request accommodations for each class in a timely manner.
 Requests are made through the Student AIM Portal.
 There is a step-by-step guide available.
 Any time you add or withdraw from a class, be sure to update your request.
 Each year you will be asked to complete and submit a Student Annual Agreement located in your AIM dashboard.

 Letter of accommodation requests will be available to students prior to the semester and delivery will begin at the start of the semester.
 After the letter of accommodation has been sent, discuss with your instructor(s) how accommodations will be implemented.
 We welcome the opportunity to meet with students to answer questions, discuss concerns, or review accommodations.

 Students with testing accommodations should review the testing accommodations website for information on scheduling exams with the SAC Testing Office.